brianc/gitweb/README.md

 Install `webmerge.js` as a TamperMonkey script (may also work in GreaseMonkey).

-Note: the server will use your Github OAuth credentials to pull down repos.
+Note - the server will use your Github OAuth credentials to pull down repos.
 If you don't trust a 3rd party with write access to your repos, you can build and run the server:

 - Register a new Github application to get OAuth ID and Secret (https://github.com/settings/applications/new)